 Eddie is a member of the Attorney General’s C Panel for Junior Counsel to the Crown and the Attorney-General’s Public International Law Panel.

 Eddie has a wide public law and human rights practice.
-Legal 500 describes him as: “Clever, consistent and enthusiastic; a rising star”.
+In 2020 he was named by Legal 500 as Junior of the Year for Civil Liberties and Human Rights.
 He has acted in a number of high profile Human Rights Act claims and judicial reviews including:

 Eddie practises in all aspects of media and information law, with particular expertise in defamation, privacy, data protection, breach of confidence and reporting restrictions.
 In 2017 Spears magazine identified him as one of two “Rising Star” lawyers in the field of reputation management.
 Eddie acted for the appellant in the Supreme Court in OPO (James Rhodes) v MLA (appeal against injunction prohibiting publication of a performing artist’s autobiography) and represented the Media Lawyers Association in the Supreme Court in Lachaux v Lachaux (landmark appeal concerning the serious harm threshold in s.
 1 of the Defamation Act 2013).